Government & Employment - Queens

 Queens Public Notices - Employment, Funding, Arts Open Calls, Housing & Business

 This section of the site is dedicated to posting notices about government issues, the environment, community issues and art / cultural issues and opportunities.
-Queens Public Notices includes public notices for Astoria, LIC and Sunnyside, as well as public notices for Jackson Heights, Flushing, Corona and Jamaica.
+Queens Public Notices includes public notices for the neighborhoods of Astoria, LIC, Sunnyside, Woodside, Jackson Heights, Corona, Flushing, Jamaica neighborhoods of Queens NY.

 We post select public notices for non-profits, community organizations, cultural organizations and some independent notices for free.
 Please note that particular events should be posted in the Member Calendar [contact us for instructions] and that this section is designated for NOTICES meaning things like soliciting input for upcoming public hearings, grant opportunities and deadlines and so forth.

 Please send notices to notices [at] queensbuzz.com.

 Thanks for your interest in the Queens Buzz.

 Queens Community Boards

 January 13, 2014 / Queens Politics / Queens Buzz.
 The new Queens Borough President, Melinda Katz, was sworn in on Thursday, January 9th.
 During her campaign and since she was elected, Ms. Katz indicated her top priority is going to be economic / real estate development in the borough, including borough infrastructure.